mymax9172/quasar-studio/README.md

     default: "main",
     templates: ["main", "secondary"],
   },
+  themes: {},
   entitlements: [],
 };
 ```

 These are the property of this file:

+- **manifestVersion**, this reports the version of the Quasar Studio Framework in use, DO NOT CHANGE IT MANUALLY.

+  > Quasar Studio CLI has a _update_ command to update the framework configuration to the latest one

-1. **name**, this is the name of the application, is also shown on the browser tab
+- **name**, this is the name of the application, is also shown on the browser tab
-2. **title**, this is the official title of the application, is also shown on header page (if the layout has an header element).
+- **title**, this is the official title of the application, is also shown on header page (if the layout has an header element).
 This title can be overriden by the same property on the page
-3. **credits**, this is a standard object shown by the credit popup screen.
+- **credits**, this is a standard object shown by the credit popup screen.
 A credit popup screen is shown if the user clicks on the version element (see later)
+- **versioning**, this is a standard object how to manage versioning and current version of the application:

+  - **type**, versioning model.
+It could be _manual_ (change version manually or using Quasar Studio CLI), _auto_ (this means Quasar Studio CLI update minor version evry new build), or _date_ (this means Quasar Studio CLI update version as YEAR/MONTH of any new build)
-4. **version**, this is a standard object that defines the current version of the application: - **number**, a string in the form "Major"."Minor" (i.e. '1.12') - **build**, a progressive number that define the current build.
+  - **version**, the actual version of the web application
+    - **number**, a string in the form "Major"."Minor" (i.e. '1.12')
+    - **build**, a progressive number that define the current build.

   > Quasar Studio CLI has a _version_ command to upgrade the minor/major version as well as the build number

-5. **languages**, this is a standard object that defines supported languages for the application.
+- **languages**, this is a standard object that defines supported languages for the application.
 Internazionalization is activated by default and cannot be removed: - **default**, the iso-code (i.e. en, en-US, it-IT) of the default language - **supported**, an array of supported iso-code. _(see further for language definitions)_

   > Quasar Studio CLI has a _language_ command to quickly add a language key to all language files (value must be defined manually for each language file)

-6. **layouts**, this is a standard object that defines layouts adopted by the application - **default**, default layout to be used if the current page does not report a specific one - **templates**, an array of available layouts name. _(see further for layout definitions)_
+- **layouts**, this is a standard object that defines layouts adopted by the application

+  - **default**, default layout to be used if the current page does not report a specific one
+  - **templates**, an array of available layouts name. _(see further for layout definitions)_

   > Quasar Studio CLI has a _layout_ command to create a new layout file

+- **themes**, this is a standard object that defines themes used in the application

+  - **configurable**, set to _true_ if the end users can create custom themes.
+If this value is set to _false_ only defined system themes are available
+  - **default**, default theme
+  - **templates**, an array of available themes name. _(see further for themes definitions)_

+  > Quasar Studio CLI has a _theme_ command to create a new theme file

-7. **entitlements**, this is an array of different entitlements (if any)
+- **entitlements**, this is an array of different entitlements (if any)

 ---